kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Kentucky Marriage Records

-Marriage records are state documents that provide proof of voluntary marriage between two people and contain details of said marriages.
-Marriage records will include the following information:
+Marriage records are documents that provide proof of voluntary marriage between two people and contain details of said marriages.
+These records are created at different stages of the marriage process, such as intent to marry and legal registration, to serve various legal purposes.
+In specific cases where the validity of a marriage needs to be established, marriage records serve as legal proof.
+Marriage records will usually include the following information:

 • The spouses’ names